ric9176/AirportChallengeJS/README.md

 ### From Ruby to JS

-This project translates the previous coed written in Ruby into Javascript.
+This project translates the previous code written in Ruby into Javascript.